villhei/elixirtut/elixir_web/app/chapters/09_file_io.md

 The error-raising variants are quite a nice thing, as they allow the programmer to inspect the result instead of doing pattern matching with status codes.
 Obviously your current process will also crash, but hey!
 We don't really want to recover from every erroneous situation anyway.

-You should use the regular version whenever you expect the need to handle the error scenarios and use the `!` banged variant whenever you consider a fast fail a better option.
+You should use the regular version whenever you expect the need to handle the error scenarios and use the `!` banged variant whenever you consider a fast failure a better option.

 ```elixir
 iex> File.read("ikea.txt")